matthewcutini/dbdemos-notebooks/omop-cdm-v3/00-optional-lakeflow-connect-sql-server-guide.md

 For detailed SQL Server configuration steps, refer to [Configure Microsoft SQL Server for ingestion](https://docs.databricks.com/aws/en/ingestion/lakeflow-connect/sql-server-source-setup).

 ### Step 2: Create Lakeflow Connect Pipeline
 The instructions below are for setting up Lakeflow Connect using the Databricks UI.
-For alternatives methods such as Databricks Asset Bundles (DABs), the Databricks CLI or notebooks, refer to [Option 2: Other Interfaces](https://docs.databricks.com/aws/en/ingestion/lakeflow-connect/sql-server-pipeline?language=Notebook#option-2-other-interfaces).
+For alternative methods such as Databricks Asset Bundles (DABs), the Databricks CLI, or notebooks, refer to [Option 2: Other Interfaces](https://docs.databricks.com/aws/en/ingestion/lakeflow-connect/sql-server-pipeline?language=Notebook#option-2-other-interfaces).

 **Via Databricks UI:**
 1. Navigate to **Data Ingestion** in your Databricks workspace